Created by Erle Stanley Gardner

-As far as I can tell, Jerry only made one appearance, in the 1949 short story "The Affair of the Reluctant Witness," but it's a good one, full of the off-key charm of many of Gardner's pulp work.
-Of course, Gardner's best known as the creator of Perry Mason, but like so much of his pulp work, Jerry someone well worth making the acquaintance of.
+As far as I can tell, Jerry only made a couple of appearances, in the short story “The Affair of the Reluctant Witness” and a novelette, “The Affair of the Pearl Princess,” both published in Argosy in 1949, but they’re good ones, full of the off-key charm of Gardner’s best pulp work.
+Of course, Gardner’s best known as the creator of Perry Mason, but like so much of his pulp work, Jerry someone well worth making the acquaintance of.

 - “The Affair of the Reluctant Witness” (April 1949, Argosy)

 - “The Affair of the Pearl Princess” (November 1949, Argosy)